Car Accident Lawyers Serving Melbourne & All of VIC

 - Loss of enjoyment of life

-Why Choose Henry Carus + Associates as Your TAC Claims Lawyers?
+Why Choose Henry Carus + Associates?

-They also fail to understand that the TAC essentially operates as an insurance company when defending common law claims.
-In that second role, the TAC is there to defend the person who has seriously injured you and is not there to assist you in getting compensation.
+Many firms do not understand or have difficulty accepting that the TAC is constantly creating policies to limit its obligations in providing no-fault benefits.
+They also fail to understand that the TAC essentially operates as an adverse insurance company when defending common law claims.
+In that second role, the TAC is there to defend the person who has seriously injured you and cannot act to give you the best possible compensation available.

 Having previously advised the Transport Accident Commission in its formative years, Henry Carus is fully aware of how the TAC thinks.
 This early experience enables us to prepare effective strategies for contesting the TAC’s policies and, when the situation arises, representing our clients common law matters through settlement negotiations and, if necessary, in court.

 Where many law firms become upset and discouraged by the TAC’s stance, we channel our energies into preparation and fighting for the best outcome for our clients.